joselumbanraja/e-commerce-Project-I-Jabu-Coffee/README.md

 A website designed to make it easier for the Balige community to order a variety of exciting food and beverages.

-This project is built using PHP, Boostrap, and Css , leveraging a robust and stable framework for modern web application development.
+This project is built using PHP, Boostrap, js, and Css , leveraging a robust and stable framework for modern web application development.

 ## User Page Features: